mikependon/RepoDB.NET/pages/cachers/propertymappednamecache.md

 ---

 A cacher class for the `System.Reflection.PropertyInfo`.
 Underneath, it uses the [PropertyMapper](/mapper/propertymapper) class to extract the results and caching it for future use.

-It provides a 2nd-layer caching for the library when it comes to the property name mapping extraction.
-As a result, the library is fast-enough when reusing the already extracted property mapped name on any execution.
+> You should rely on this class rather using the `nameof(Class.Property)` of C# when working against the property name.

 ### Methods